-Organism (Virus, Bacteria, and Protozoa) Reservoir Incubation Period Symptoms Typical Duration of Symptoms Period of Communicability Transmission (Spread) Clostridium perfringens (Toxin produced by the bacteria) Soil; GI tract of healthy people and animals 6-24 hours Mild disease of short duration; sudden onset abdominal cramping and diarrhea; vomiting and fever usually absent 1 day or less Toxin: Not spread from person to person Ingestion of contaminated food; usually inadequately heated or reheated meats or gravies Clostridium difficile present in the hospital environment Soil, sand, hay; Contaminated water; Intestinal tracts of animals and humans (2-3% of healthy seen in association with antibiotic use , but may occur weeks later, even after the course of Diarrhea (usually watery and sometimes Variable; 10% to 20% of affected individuals have a relapse May be prolonged; In some hospitals and care facilities, 20% to 30% of patients or residents who have received antibiotics have been found to be asymptomatic carriers and shedders of the organism into the environment Ingestion of spores acquired from the environment; Fecal/oral transmission from colonized individuals Note re: disinfection - as C difficile forms spores, disinfection is difficult; thorough cleaning is necessary to remove the spores Salmonella species 6-72 hours (usually 12-36 hours) Sudden onset headache, abdominal pain, diarrhea, nausea and, sometimes vomiting; Usually fever Several days to several weeks Throughout course of infection; A carrier state can occur and last for months Ingestion of contaminated food; Person-to-person spread occurs Shigella species Usually 1-3 days; Diarrhea accompanied by fever, vomiting and 4-7 days During acute symptoms and up to 4 weeks after illness; Fecal/oral transmission; Direct person-to-person spread
+Organism (Virus, Bacteria, and Protozoa) Reservoir Incubation Period Symptoms Typical Duration of Symptoms Period of Communicability Transmission (Spread) Clostridium perfringens (Toxin produced by the bacteria) Soil; GI tract of healthy people and animals 6-24 hours Mild disease of short duration; sudden onset abdominal cramping and diarrhea; vomiting and fever usually absent 1 day or less Toxin: Not spread from person to person Ingestion of contaminated food; usually inadequately heated or reheated meats or gravies Frequently present in the hospital environment Soil, sand, hay; Contaminated water; Intestinal tracts of animals and humans (2-3% of healthy adults and up to 70% of healthy babies have C. difficile in intestinal tracts; seen in association with antibiotic use, but may occur weeks later, even after the course of Usually no symptoms; Diarrhea (usually watery and sometimes bloody), loss of appetite, nausea, abdominal pain or tenderness, fever; Sometimes severe illness and death with CDAD (Clostridium difficile-Associated Disease) May be prolonged; In some hospitals and care facilities, 20% to 30% of patients or residents who have received antibiotics have been found to be asymptomatic carriers and shedders of the organism into the environment Ingestion of spores acquired from the environment; Fecal/oral transmission from colonized individuals Note re: disinfection - as C difficile forms spores, disinfection is difficult; thorough cleaning is necessary to remove the spores Domestic and wild animals, including reptile or amphibian pets; Humans 6-72 hours (usually 12-36 hours) Sudden onset headache, abdominal pain, diarrhea, nausea and, sometimes vomiting; Usually fever Several days to several weeks Throughout course of infection; A carrier state can occur and last for months Ingestion of contaminated food; Person-to-person spread occurs Shigella species Humans (Outbreaks Usually 1-3 days; Diarrhea accompanied by fever, vomiting and 4-7 days During acute symptoms and up to 4 weeks after illness; Fecal/oral transmission; Direct person-to-person spread

-Organism (Virus, Bacteria, and Protozoa) Reservoir Incubation Period Symptoms Typical Duration of Symptoms Period of Communicability Transmission (Spread) have occurred in primates) • cramps; Usually self-limited Asymptomatic carriers may transmit infection occurs; Indirect transmission through contamination of food occurs - · · - · · · · · Cattle and humans Range from mild non- bloody diarrhea to stools that are virtually all blood.
-Hemolytic uremic syndrome (HUS) in 2-7% of cases and post- diarrhea Thrombotic Thrombocytopenic Purpura (TTP) Typically less than a week children Mainly contaminated food, undercooked beef (especially ground beef), unpasteurized fruit juices; Waterborne outbreaks have been documented; Secondary person-to-person spread occurs in families and residential facilities Staphylococcus aureus (enterotoxigenic) Humans; (Occasionally cows, dogs and fowl) hours Abrupt onset nausea, cramps, vomiting and sometimes diarrhea 1-2 days Ingestion of food containing staphylococcal enterotoxin; usually foods handled without subsequent cooking (eg., pastries, custards, salad dressings, sandwiches, sliced meats)
+Organism (Virus, Bacteria, and Protozoa) Reservoir Incubation Period Symptoms Typical Duration of Symptoms Period of Communicability Transmission (Spread) have occurred in primates) cramps; Usually self-limited Asymptomatic carriers may transmit infection occurs; Indirect transmission through contamination of food occurs E. coli (verotoxigenic eg. O157:H7) Cattle and humans usually 3-4 days Range from mild non- bloody diarrhea to stools that are virtually all blood.
+Hemolytic uremic syndrome (HUS) in 2-7% of cases and post- diarrhea Thrombotic Thrombocytopenic Purpura (TTP) 1 week in adults; up to 3 weeks in children Mainly contaminated food, undercooked beef (especially ground beef), unpasteurized fruit juices; Waterborne outbreaks have been documented; Secondary person-to-person spread occurs in families and residential facilities Staphylococcus aureus (enterotoxigenic) Humans; (Occasionally cows, dogs and fowl) hours Abrupt onset nausea, cramps, vomiting and sometimes diarrhea 1-2 days Toxin: Not spread from person to person Ingestion of food containing staphylococcal enterotoxin; usually foods handled without subsequent cooking (eg., pastries, custards, salad dressings, sandwiches, sliced meats)